 I would stroll by, ask generally the price and if you find something you like, then decide what you want to pay and settle down with some "cay" for a while and enter into it with fun.

 If you cannot agree at all on the price, and sometimes in the confusion of exchange rates people are arguing over a very small amount, then leave the shop.
 If your price was a good one, they will come after you, but if you were too cheap, then they will leave you alone.

 I made reservations for that same period and we are staying at a nice decent hostel for a week in Sultanahmet area called Old City Esma Hostel Quite cheap for 10 euros a night you get a bed there and it seems to be very clean, and as most reviewers said "it has the fluffiest pillows in Istanbul" ...
-I would go for it over 6 years ago
+I would go for it almost 7 years ago